Introduction – GDPR

 Orcanos and GDPR Compliance

 Orcanos respects our users’ data privacy and protection.
-Orcanos has never used users data for advertising or as a revenue stream, or presented adds, and we never will, not for paying customers or on free trials.
+Orcanos has never used users’ data for advertising or as a revenue stream, or presented ads, and we never will, not for paying customers or on free trials.
 This means that Orcanos have no necessity to collect and process users’ personal information beyond what is required for the functioning of our products.

-- Compliance team – Create a dedicated team and system alerts to track GDPR related activities
+- Compliance team – Create a dedicated team and system alerts to track Data privacy, data security, and specific GDPR related activities

-- Personal data identification – Defining the personal data for each of Orcanos process and application, and documenting the various sources of data so it will be considered in Orcanos roadmap
+- Personal data identification – Defining the personal data for each of Orcanos processes and applications, documenting the various sources of data, and make sure they are protected (encryption, Access control)

-- Data security – Orcanos is implementing IT policies and procedures that provide end-to-end security.
+- Data security – Orcanos is implementing IT policies and procedures that provide end-to-end security, and follows best practice of ISO 27001.
+See Orcanos Security Center; See ISO27001

-- Reviews – of security and privacy processes, contracts with third parties & customers
+- Periodic Reviews – of security and privacy processes, contracts with third parties & customers

 - Identification – Identify the Personally Identifiable Information (PII)/Personal data that is being collected, and analyze how this information is being processed, stored, retained and deleted